FleeceComrade/DungeonDraft-Projects/Prefabs/Vehicles/Wagons/Broken_Down_Wagon_01/[[Credit]].md

 - [Krita](https://krita.org/en/) (Post-processing and editing)

 **Assets Used:**
-- [2 Minute Tabletop](https://2minutetabletop.com/) – All the Flora, alive and dead
+- [2 Minute Tabletop](https://2minutetabletop.com/) – Wagon top and Animal Harness
-- [Skront](https://cartographyassets.com/creator/skront-stuff/) – Flagstone Path and Cliffs
+- [Skront](https://cartographyassets.com/creator/skront-stuff/) – Wheels, broken and intact, and tracks

 **Disclaimers:**
 - These prefabs are **for personal use only!** Neither you nor I have the rights to **monetize** any of the assets used!